corando98/Project1/README.txt

          exit(EXIT_SUCCESS);
      }

+     Answer: If the fork() was called before the change directory, a new process would be created before changing directories.

   6. Can you run multiple versions of ./b.sh in the background?
      What happens to their output?

+     Answer: Yes, the shells context would be separate to each other and independent.

   7. Can you execute a second instance of our shell from within our shell program (use './shell')?
 Which shell receives your input?

+     Answer: Yes, the child shell would receive the input.

   8. What happens if you type CTRL-C while the countdown script ./b.sh is running?
 What if ./b.sh is running in the background?

+     Answer: The process will terminate.

   9. Can a shell kill itself?
 Can a shell within a shell kill the parent shell?